mswart/openmensa-parsers/README.md

 ## Common implementation details of providers

-At the moment all providers using [PyOpenMensa] ([documentation](https://pyopenmensa.readthedocs.io/), [repo](https://github.com/mswart/pyopenmensa)) to generate the XML feed and for some help for the parsing itself.
+At the moment all providers are using [PyOpenMensa] ([documentation](https://pyopenmensa.readthedocs.io/), [repo](https://github.com/mswart/pyopenmensa)) to generate the XML feed and for some help for the parsing itself.

 As many meal information are only available online as HTML, [Beautiful Soup 4] is used as a robust but easy to use HTML parser.